james-alex/xml_parser/README.md

 the first attribute named [id], if it exists, and return its value.

-All [XmlElement]s without any children will be considered an empty element, and will written with a self-closing tag by the [toString] and [toFormattedString] methods.
+All [XmlElement]s without any children will be considered an empty element, and will be written with a self-closing tag by the [toString] and [toFormattedString] methods.

 By default, [XmlElement]'s [parseString] method will only return